What you can do

 Social media titans are trying to sunset democracy, and they’re monetizing your data to do it.

-I’d recommend you get off X (Twitter) entirely, and get off Meta (Facebook / Instagram) or at least make your presence there non-lucrative for Mark Z. Wilbur Turner has a good set of recommendations, while EFF has a somewhat more-detailed list, and the all_things_democracy Instagram account has a good explanation in this video / reel.
+I’d recommend you get off X (Twitter) entirely, and get off Meta (Facebook / Instagram) or at least make your presence there non-lucrative for Mark Z. Wilbur Turner has a good set of recommendations, while EFF has a somewhat more-detailed list.

 Bluesky is a much healthier social media alternative.
 I’ve listed some good starting accounts over on the “Staying Informed” page.